 Some of the most common smoking products sold

-Growing among new smokers with many choices of flavors and the popularity of hookah lounges.
-Many payment processors will accept shisha when in compliance with tobacco laws.
+- Shisha (Hookah): Growing among new smokers with many choices of flavors and the popularity of hookah lounges.
+Many payment processors will accept hookah merchant accounts when in compliance with tobacco laws.

 Types of Tobacco Credit Card Processing Fees